antirez/freakwan/README.md

 This repository is a work in progress for the following two projects that are going to live in the same place:

-* An SX1276 driver written in MicroPython, for devices like the LYLIGO TTGO LoRa (TM) v2 1.6 and similar.
+* An SX1276 driver written in MicroPython, for devices like the LILYGO TTGO LoRa (TM) v2 1.6 and similar.
 * A simple WAN system using LoRa devices, called FreakWAN, part of the [FreakNet](https://en.wikipedia.org/wiki/FreakNet)project.

 The driver itself is the single file `sx1276.py`, and the `example.py` file shows how to work with it: just copy the driver inside your project and you are done.
 The rest of this README is about FreakWAN, the project that uses this driver to create a distributed messaging system over LoRa.